 Bike Repair Stations

-The Office of University Sustainability also recently installed two bicycle “fix-it” stations on campus.
+The Office of University Sustainability has installed two bicycle “fix-it” stations on campus.
 These stations are located in front of Harrison Hall and near the bike path in front of Heavilon Hall and Wetherill Laboratory of Chemistry.
-A third station will soon be established near the France Cordova Co-Rec Center.
+A third station has also been established near the France Cordova Co-Rec Center.
 The fix-it stations include all the tools necessary to perform basic bicycle repairs and maintenance tasks, including tires, brakes and derailleurs.
 A repair arm, which allows a bicycle's pedals and wheels to spin freely while owners make adjustments, is attached to the stations.
 A QR code located on the front of each station offers detailed instructions to help with repairs.
 Any smart, Internet-enabled device can access the code.